vigna/epserde-rs/README.md

 ## Example: Zero-copy structures

-You can define your own types to be zero-copy, in which case they will work like `usize` in the previous examples.
+You can define your types to be zero-copy, in which case they will work like `usize` in the previous examples.
 This requires the structure to be made of zero-copy fields, and to be annotated with `#[zero_copy]` and `#[repr(C)]`: